 - A. County employees not in the bargaining unit may be offered temporary replacement for FOPPO members not to exceed six months while the FOPPO member is on leave.
-At the time of temporary assignment, the affected employee and FOPPO will be advised of his/her status which will include continuing representation by his/her current bargaining unit. - B. It is understood that temporary assignments would be offered only to employees who meet the minimum qualifications of the position he/she may be assigned.
+At the time of temporary assignment, the affected employee and FOPPO will be advised of their status which will include continuing representation by their current bargaining unit. - B. It is understood that temporary assignments would be offered only to employees who meet the minimum qualifications of the position they may be assigned.